awsdocs/amazon-ecs-developer-guide/doc_source/using_firelens.md

 The following example shows the syntax required when specifying a custom configuration\.

 **Important**
 To specify a custom configuration file that is hosted in Amazon S3, ensure you have created a task execution IAM role with the proper permissions\.
-For more information, see [Required IAM Permissions](#firelens-iam)\.
+For more information, see [Required IAM permissions](#firelens-iam)\.

 The following shows the syntax required when specifying a custom configuration: